PIH/openmrs-distro-pihemr/README.md

 To fix this, go to Project Structure -> Modules and remove those directories.

 Other than that, this project is more or less plug-and-play in IntelliJ.

+### Creating a local identifier source in a Haiti instance

+**This is only required for Haiti if you do not configure this appropriately via runtime properties at setup time**

+After startup, login
+- Enter "http://localhost:8080/openmrs/login.htm" into the Chrome web browser
+    - Log in with the following details:
+        - Username: admin
+        - Password: Admin123
+    - (The password is the default password, it is referenced in the openmrs-server.properties file within the ~/openmrs/[serverId] folder)
+- Enter the legacy admin page "http://localhost:8080/openmrs/admin"
+- Go to "Manage Patient Identifier Sources" under the header "Patients"

+Check if there is an existing source for "ZL EMR ID" with type "Local Identifier Generator."
+If there isn't, you'll need to create a local identifier source to generate "fake" ZL EMR IDs:
+- Add a new "Local Identifier Generator" for the "ZL EMR ID" with the following settings:
+    - Name: ZL Identifier Generator
+    - Base Character Set: ACDEFGHJKLMNPRTUVWXY1234567890
+    - First Identifier Base: 1000
+    - Prefix: Y
+    - Suffix: (Leave Blank)
+    - Max Length: 6
+    - Min Length: 6
+- Link the local generator to the Local Pool of Zl Identifiers
+    - Click the Configure Action next to the local pool
+    - Set "Pool Identifier Source" to "ZL Identifier Generator"
+    - Change "When to fill" to "When you request an identifier"